PacktPublishing/Hands-On-Docker-for-Microservices-with-Python/ch6/frontend/README.md

 Monolith example
 =======

-This code is our example of Monolith.
+This code is an evolution from the Monolith.
 It is a Django application (https://www.djangoproject.com/) that creates a website for microblogging.
+It connects to both the users backend and the thoughts backend.

 **THIS IS AN EXAMPLE WEBSITE**

 Set it up
 ------

-Create a virtual environment and install the requirements

-    $ python3 -m venv ./venv
-    $ source ./venv/bin/activate
-    $ pip install -r requirements.txt

-Get the local database ready and load some initial data for testing
+Use docker-compose to build the service

-    $ cd mythoughts/
+    $ docker-compose build
-    $ python manage.py migrate
-    ...
-    $ python manage.py loaddata thoughts.json users.json
-    Installed 7 object(s) from 2 fixture(s)

-Start the development server

-    $ python manage.py runserver
-    Watching for file changes with StatReloader
-    Performing system checks...

-    System check identified no issues (0 silenced).
-    ...
-    Django version 2.2.1, using settings 'mythoughts.settings'
-    Starting development server at http://127.0.0.1:8000/
-    Quit the server with CONTROL-C.
+Configure the `environment.env` file to point to the users and thoughts backend.
+Use the IP on your local machine.

-Check the service at http://127.0.0.1:8000/
+Up the service

+    $ docker-compose up

 Test and login